latifkhon/learn-osi-saf-sea-ice/README.md

 *Note: remember that you may need to reactivate the environment in every new window instance*

+*Note: if you get a warning that "solver" is not a valid conda argument, you can skip the libmamba install and run:* `conda env create -f environment.yml`

 ### Running Jupyter Notebook

 This module is based around a series of [Jupyter Notebooks](https://jupyter.org/).
 These support high-level interactive learning by allowing us to combine code, text description and data visualisations.
 If you have not worked with `Jupyter Notebooks` before, please look at the [Introduction to Python and Project Jupyter](./working-with-python/Intro_to_Python_and_Jupyter.ipynb) module to get a short introduction to their usage and benefits.

-To to run Jupyter Notebook, open a terminal or Anaconda prompt and make sure you have activated the correct environment.
+To run Jupyter Notebook, open a terminal or Anaconda prompt and make sure you have activated the correct environment.
 Again, navigate to the repository folder.

-If you are running this code for the first time in this environment, you need to enable two `extensions` to Jupyter by running the following commands.

-`jupyter nbextension enable --py widgetsnbextension` \
-`jupyter nbextension enable exercise2/main`

-*Note: you can also enable these in the **Nbextensions** tab of the Jupyter browser window*

 Now you can run Jupyter using:

-`jupyter notebook` or `jupyter-notebook`, depending on your operating system.
+`jupyter lab` or `jupyter-lab`, depending on your operating system.

 This should open Jupyter Notebooks in a browser window.
 On occasion, Jupyter may not be able to open a window and will give you a URL to past in your browser.
 Please do